Leona Maguire: 2015

-Maguire commenced the year in spectacular form in NCAA college golf, shooting up to first place in the World Amateur Golf Ranking by mid-May.
-In the Darius Rucker Intercollegiate held at Hilton Head, South Carolina, on 8 March, she came first with rounds of 73, 65, 69.
-In the ACC Championship held at Greensboro, North Carolina on 19 April, she won with rounds of 68, 68, 70.
-In the NCAA South Regional held at the Warren Golf course, South Bend, Indiana on 9 May, she won again with rounds of 72, 68, 72, thus helping Duke win the NCAA South Bend Regional title.
-On 6 May, she was voted the ACC (Atlantic Coast Conference) Player of the Year and ACC Freshman of the Year.
+Maguire commenced the year in spectacular form in NCAA college golf, shooting up to first place in the World Amateur Golf Ranking on 13 May.
+In the Darius Rucker Intercollegiate held at Hilton Head, South Carolina, on 8 March, she came first with rounds of 73, 65, and 69.
+In the Atlantic Coast Conference (ACC) Championship held at Greensboro, North Carolina on 19 April, she won with rounds of 68, 68, and 70.
+In the NCAA South Regional held at the Warren Golf course, South Bend, Indiana on 9 May, she won again with rounds of 72, 68, and 72, helping Duke win the NCAA South Bend Regional title.
+On 6 May, she was voted the ACC Player of the Year and ACC Freshman of the Year.

-She was also picked for the ACC All-Star team.
+Maguire was a selection for the 2015 ACC All-Star team.
 She also won ACC Golfer of the Month awards for both March and April.
 On 25 May, she won the 2015 Annika Award for the best golfer of the year in American college women's golf.
 On 20 May, she was chosen as a member of the South Bend Region All-Star team.

-On 26 May, Leona was honoured both as the WGCA Player of the Year and Freshman of the Year for 2015 and was also chosen on the 2015 WGCA All-American team.
+On 26 May, Maguire was honoured both as the Women's Golf Coaches' Association (WGCA) Player of the Year and Freshman of the Year for 2015 and was included in the 2015 WGCA All-American team.
 She was also the recipient of the 2014–15 Golfstat Cup presented to the player who has the best scoring average.
 Maguire's stroke average of 70.78 was the best in the history of Duke University women's golf.
-She also tied the Duke record of 24 par rounds or better in a season and tied the Duke record for most wins in a season with three.
+She tied the Duke record of 24 par rounds or better in a season and the university's record for most wins in a season with three.

-At the British Ladies Amateur held at Portstewart, County Londonderry, Northern Ireland on 11–13 June, Maguire won the stroke play part of the competition, finishing 6 strokes ahead of the field with rounds of 67, 68.
+At the British Ladies Amateur held at Portstewart, County Londonderry, Northern Ireland on 11–13 June, Maguire won the stroke play part of the competition, finishing 6 strokes ahead of the field with rounds of 67 and 68.
 She also helped Ireland to win the international team event.